-- 1. Requests for adjournments or extensions of time must be made at least two business days prior to the scheduled deadline or appearance and must be filed through ECF, except for pro se litigants.
-All requests must state: - a. the reason for the request; - b. the number of previous requests, and whether those requests were granted or denied;
+- 1. Requests for adjournments or extensions of time must be made at least three business days prior to the scheduled deadline or appearance and must be filed through ECF, except for pro se litigants.
+All requests must state:

+- a.
+The date of the existing deadline;

+- b. the reason for the request;

-- c. whether the adversary consents and, if not, the reason given by the adversary for refusing to consent; and - d. whether the adjournment or extension of time affects any other scheduled dates.
-If so, the party must provide a proposed Revised Scheduling Order. - 2.
-Please note that the consent of the adverse party is not a sufficient ground for an extension or adjournment. - 3.
-Requests for adjournments in pre-conviction criminal cases must also state: - a. whether the parties have agreed on a new date or period of availability; and - b. whether the parties move, either jointly or separately, to exclude time under the Speedy Trial Act.
-If moving separately, the requesting party must indicate whether the non-requesting party opposes the motion, and if so, the reason given for such opposition.
+- c. the number of previous requests, and whether those requests were granted or denied; - d. whether the adversary consents and, if not, the reason given by the adversary for refusing to consent; and - e. whether the adjournment or extension of time may affect any other scheduled dates.
+If so, the requesting party must provide a proposed Revised Scheduling Order. - 2.
+Please note that the consent of the adverse party is not a sufficient ground for an extension or adjournment.